grafana/loki/docs/sources/alerting/_index.md

 ### Example

-A full fledged example of a rules file may look like:
+A full-fledged example of a rules file might look like:

 ```yaml
 groups: